fuopen/UKB_anc/README.md

 ## Overview

-As requested by the publication policy on Nature genetics, we deposit our scripts for reproducibility.
-However, as many results requires input data at individual level, we can't provide any individual level data at this repo.
+Following the publication policy on Nature genetics, we deposit our scripts and some of the public available data for reproducibility, though we can't provide any individual level data as input for some of the scripts at this repo.
 However, we believe following the guidence listed here, you can reproduce the results using the scripts at this repo.

 ## Spatial mean ancestry plot

+This R script was used for generating the main Figure 1, Extended Data Figure 1,3 and 5

 Simply source the script file "spatial_mean_ancestry_allele_freq_plot.R" in R session and run the command like this: